jackyyf/isreversi/Protocol.md

 |:----------:|:---------:|:------:|
 |     4      |  C <-- S  |  uint8 |

-This packet is used for fresh logins after the establishment of the connection.
+This packet is used for fresh logins to register after the establishment of the connection.
 For client to server, the option in payload is username that client is willing to use.
 For server to client, the only payload is result, 0 means accepted and can continue, where 1 means rejected, and client should try another username, using same packet.